bluebird75/luaunit/doc/index.rst

     * more flexible test selection with inclusion (``--pattern`` / ``-p``) or exclusion (``--exclude`` / ``-x``) or combination of both
 * Scientific computing dedicated support (see documentation):
     * provide the machine epsilon in EPS
-    * new functions: :func:`assertNan`, :func:`assertInf`, :func:`assertPlusInf`, :func:`assertMinusInf`, :func:`assertPlusZero`, :func:`assertMinusZero` and
+    * new functions: :lua:func:`assertNan`, :lua:func:`assertInf`, :lua:func:`assertPlusInf`, :lua:func:`assertMinusInf`, :lua:func:`assertPlusZero`, :lua:func:`assertMinusZero` and
       their negative version
-    * in :func:`assertAlmostEquals`, margin no longer provides a default value of 1E-11, the machine epsilon is used instead
+    * in :lua:func:`assertAlmostEquals`, margin no longer provides a default value of 1E-11, the machine epsilon is used instead
 * Platform and continuous integration support:
     * validate LuaUnit on MacOs platform (thank to Travis CI)
     * validate LuaUnit with 32 bits numbers (floats) and 64 bits numbers (double)